-We are living through a unique time of quarantine, social distancing, and economic woes, as a result of a global pandemic.
+We have lived through a unique time of quarantine, social distancing, and economic woes, as a result of a global pandemic.
 To document the experiences of our community, the library has launched a community writing project for residents of Boyle County called the Danville-Boyle County COVID-19 History Project.
 We want to hear the story of your personal experience during the COVID-19 shut down.

 Why is the Library doing this project?